-Schema Markups are there to help search engines like Google understand the entirety of your business and what your page is all about.
+Schema Markups are there to help search engines like Google understand the entirety of your business.
+This is also use to know what your page is all about.
 With that said, the use of appropriate schemas can potentially help your website rank better for relevant search queries.
 Your website can also gain valuable features, like rich snippets, that can help users find your website easier and faster.
-Moreover, schemas can help you stand out on Google SERPs, delivering more relevant information to your users and making your page look better from an aesthetic point of view, capturing your target market’s attention.
+Moreover, schemas can help you stand out on Google SERPs.
+It will help delivering more relevant information to your users.
+Schemas will also make your page look better from an aesthetic point of view, capturing your target market’s attention.

-Instead of just basic HTML that points out what is the text or an image on a web page, schema markup provides context to information so that search engines know what content on a web page means.
+Instead of just basic HTML that points out what is the text or an image on a web page, schema markup provides context to information.
+Then, search engines know what content on a web page means.

-If you are a business owner who has a website or wants to start a website, find the ideal schema markup for your business to effectively and successfully promote both your business and website, increase click-through rates (CTR), reduce bounce rates, generate traffic, and encourage conversations.
+If you are a business owner who has a website or wants to start a website, find the ideal schema markup.
+This is to effectively and successfully promote both your business and website, increase click-through rates (CTR), reduce bounce rates, generate traffic, and encourage conversations.

-Instead of learning new code skills, you can use Google’s Structured Data Markup Helper to get the code by selecting the type of content that you want to markup and manually inputting the website URL and data.
+Instead of learning new code skills, check Google’s Structured Data Markup Helper.
+You can use this to get the code by selecting the content type that you want to markup and manually inputting the website URL and data.

 You can also use Google Structured Data Testing Tool to check if a web page includes schema markups.